- South Africa

 The area consists of open grass plains, speckled with camel thorn trees and other mature trees, rough mountain ranges with stunning mountain features and dry riverbeds.

 Here, the Research team re-introduce previously captive-held cheetahs into a soft-release camp and monitor their adaptation to the environment.
-In addition to the daily maintenance of the cheetahs (feeding and enclosure maintenance), we carry out research into the resident free-ranging large carnivores in the area to provide sound scientific data on the densities, home ranges and territories of cheetahs in the Solitaire area.
+In addition to the daily maintenance of the cheetahs (feeding and enclosure maintenance), we carry out research into the resident free-ranging large carnivores in the area to provide sound scientific data on the densities, home ranges and territories of cheetahs in the Neuras area.

 Research on site may include:

 • VHF tracking of cheetahs in soft release camp

 • Feeding and observations of carnivores in soft release camp

 • Game census

 • Capture and collaring of resident free-ranging wild cheetah

 • VHF and GPS tracking of wild cheetahs